FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.txt

 Each file is licensed the same as the original project.
 Modifying are listed below.

+= Compatibility caveat
+Source and binary compatibility was kept before b456.
+Since b456, the "Plugin" struct is renamed (to avoid global namespace pollution), new interface are introduced, and some functions are removed.
+Unmodified library code should compile, but wrappers based on old code might not work as before.

+= Since build 456:
+Based on previous revision b431:
+Removed plugin functions: "FreeImage_GetFormatFromFIF", "FreeImage_GetFIFMimeType", "FreeImage_GetFIFExtensionList", "FreeImage_GetFIFDescription", "FreeImage_GetFIFRegExpr", "FreeImage_FIFSupportsReading", "FreeImage_FIFSupportsWriting", "FreeImage_FIFSupportsExportBPP", "FreeImage_FIFSupportsExportType", "FreeImage_FIFSupportsICCProfiles", "FreeImage_FIFSupportsNoPixels", "FreeImage_SetPluginEnabled", "FreeImage_IsPluginEnabled".
+In "../include/FreeImage.h",:
+  Exposed struct "PluginNode" as "FI_PluginNodeRec".
+  Added declaration of function "FreeImageEx_GetPluginNodeFromFIF".
+  Added macro "nullptr" for C compatibility.
+  Renamed struct "Plugin" to "FI_PluginRec".
+In "Source/Utilities.h"
+  Added typedef declaration of "Plugin" to keep source compatibility.
+In "Source/Plugin.h"
+  Removed unnecessary class name declaration "Plugin".
+  Moved struct "PluginNode" to public header.
+  Removed declaration of function "FreeImage_stricmp".
+  Removed including "Utilities.h".
+  Added typedef declaration of "PluginNode" to keep source compatibility.
+In "Source/FreeImage/Plugin.cpp"
+  Added definition of function "FreeImageEx_GetPluginNodeFromFIF".
+  Simplified implementation using C++11.
+  Made "PluginList::AddFakeNode" call "FreeImage_OutputMessageProc" on fail.

+= Since build 431:
+Based on previous revision b417:
+In "../include/FreeImage.h", "Source/FreeImage/Plugin.cpp", "Source/FreeImage/GetType.cpp" and "Source/FreeImageToolkit/JPEGTransform.cpp":
+  Removed functions only supported in Win32: "FreeImage_LoadU", "FreeImage_SaveU", "FreeImage_GetFileTypeU", "FreeImage_GetFIFFromFilenameU", "FreeImage_JPEGTransformU", "FreeImage_JPEGCropU".
+Confirmed for all modified above:
+  Removed all spaces at end of lines.
+  Saved as UTF-8 + BOM.
+  All EOL markers are normalized as CR+LF.
+Note: "Source/FreeImageToolkit/JPEGTransform.cpp" is excluded in the source list.
+The file is reserved for future use.
+Additional source of libjpeg-turbo-1.3.0 is now used to replace libjpeg-8d in "Source/LibJPEG".
+"Makefile.srcs" is edited properly to exclude unused files and to add libjepg-turbo source files.
+"Makefile.mingw" is modified to handle assembly files with NASM.

 = Since build 417:
 Based on official version 3.15.4:
 Removed "#include <memory.h>" in "Source/Utilities.h" to make it conforming to the ISO C/C++ standard.